valueflows/valueflows/use-cases/make-3d-printed-part.md

 2. Jim makes a printed part using Daniel's design.

-* He also uses a 3d printer in the lab.
+* He also uses a 3d printer that lives in the lab.
-* He also consumes some 3d printing filament.
+* He also consumes some 3d printing filament already in the lab.
 * After some effort, he creates a 3d printed part.